markdrichter/deprovisioner/README.md

 ## Dependencies

-Deprovisioner's runtime scripting assumes JRUBY, which is pulled and injected into the container during the build.
-You may use any Ruby you wish.
-Deprovisioner's use of Ruby is not complex or exotic so you should not expect compatilibty issues.
-GAM (Google Apps Manager) version 3.42.
+GAM (Google Apps Manager).
 This is downloaded and injected into the container during build.

 ## Build

-Populate vars.sh according to the template provided in vars.sh.sample.
 Modify scripts/build.sh for _your_ container registry.
 Run scripts/build.sh.